 How can you celebrate Advent at home?

 In Waldorf education, each week of Advent is assigned a "theme" and is a time for reflection and gratitude for the four natural kingdoms on Earth.
-The first week is stones & minerals; the second week, plants; the third week is the animal kingdom; the fourth week is humankind.

 A simple first step to bringing Advent to your family could be to light a candle each night (or once a week on the four Sundays leading up to Christmas), say the verse lines for that week and read stories that focus on that week's theme.
 You could also bring rocks to place around your candle in the first week, followed by something to represent the rest of the themes during those weeks.